 Processor functional verification plays a crucial role in ensuring the quality of processor designs.
-Traditional techniques like Constrained Random Verification (CRV) struggle to achieve high coverage of functional points due to the vast instruction space of processors.
+Traditional techniques like Constrained Random Verification (CRV) struggle to achieve high functional coverage due to the vast instruction space of processors.
 While LLM-based techniques show potential, merely instructing LLMs has notable limitations, especially when addressing functional points that require deep semantic understanding.
 To tackle these challenges, we propose a novel technique, FLAME, which leverages Retrieval-Augmented Generation (RAG), Chain-of-Thought (CoT), and a functional-coverage-guided feedback mechanism.
 This technique establishes semantic mappings between functional points and instructions, enabling the iterative generation of valid and effective test cases.
 Evaluation of four widely-used open-source processor designs shows that FLAME outperforms the typical or state-of-the-art baselines in functional coverage improvement with an average of 34.25%~220% while drastically reducing the time required to achieve the same functional coverage by up to 86.13%.
 Moreover, ablation analysis highlights the vital role of each component in the framework's overall effectiveness.
 This work demonstrates the superiority of our LLM-based technique FLAME in enhancing processor functional verification.

 The above figure shows the overview of our novel technique FLAME for processor functional verification, which is dedicated to covering more functional points automatically.
 FLAME is divided into three parts: knowledge base construction, LLM-assisted test generation, and functional-coverage-guided feedback.
 FLAME begins by collecting extensive processor-design-related information to build a comprehensive knowledge base that provides essential background information.
 Then, FLAME uses the RAG technique to retrieve information related to the target functional points from the established knowledge base and generate high-quality test cases based on our devised Documents—Instructions—Programs CoT.
 Finally, a functional-coverage-guided feedback mechanism is utilized, where the previously-generated test cases and coverage result information could be provided to LLMs as a reference for the iterative generation process.
 Note that, due to the cost of LLMs, our technique is not applied to functional points that are easily addressed in practice, specifically those covered efficiently by widely-used CRV methods in our work following the existing study.
 In other words, FLAME focuses on addressing functional point bottlenecks in order to achieve cost-effectiveness.